Diphoton production at hadron colliders: a fully-differential QCD calculation at NNLO

 where the collision of the two hadrons, $h_1$ and $h_2$, produces the diphoton system $F \equiv \gamma\gamma$ with high invariant mass $M_{\gamma \gamma}$.
 The evaluation of the NNLO corrections to the process in Eq.~(\ref{one}) requires the knowledge of the corresponding partonic scattering amplitudes with $X=2$~partons (at the tree level \cite{Barger:1989yd}), $X=1$~parton (up to the one-loop level \cite{Bern:1994fz}) and no additional parton (up to the two-loop level \cite{Anastasiou:2002zn}) in the final state.
 The implementation of the separate scattering amplitudes in a complete NNLO (numerical) calculation is severely complicated by the presence of infrared (IR) divergences that occur at intermediate stages.
 The $q_T$ subtraction formalism \cite{Catani:2007vq} is a method that handles and cancels these unphysical IR divergences up to the NNLO.
 The formalism applies to generic hadron collision processes that involve hard-scattering production of a colourless high-mass system $F$.
 Within that framework \cite{Catani:2007vq}, the corresponding cross section is written as:

 where $d{\sigma}^{F+{\rm jets}}_{(N)LO}$ represents the cross section for the production of the system $F$ plus jets at (N)LO accuracy\footnote{In the case of diphoton production, the NLO calculation of $d{\sigma}^{\gamma\gamma+{\rm jets}}_{NLO}$ was performed in Ref.~\cite{DelDuca:2003uz}.}, and $d{\sigma}^{CT}_{(N)LO}$ is a (IR subtraction) counterterm whose explicit expression \cite{Bozzi:2005wk} is obtained from the resummation program of the logarithmically-enhanced contributions to $q_T$ distributions.
+The combination of $d{\sigma}^{F+{\rm jets}}_{(N)LO}$ and $d{\sigma}^{CT}_{(N)LO}$ in Eq.~(\ref{main}) is numerically finite but the two contributions separately diverge in the limit of vanishing transverse momentum $q_T$ of the final-state system $F$.
+In practice, we introduce a lower limit on the transverse momentum $q_T$, such that $q_T>q_{T{\rm cut}}$, and we use a small finite value of $q_{T{\rm cut}}$.
+Variations of $q_{T{\rm cut}}$ around this value allow us to estimate the systematic uncertainties related to the $q_T$ subtraction procedure.
 The `coefficient' ${\cal H}^{F}_{(N)NLO}$, which also compensates for the subtraction of $d{\sigma}^{CT}_{(N)LO}$, corresponds to the (N)NLO truncation of the process-dependent perturbative function

 The NLO calculation of $d{\sigma}^{F}$ requires the knowledge of ${\cal H}^{F(1)}$, and the NNLO calculation also requires ${\cal H}^{F(2)}$.

 The general structure of ${\cal H}^{F(1)}$ is explicitly known \cite{deFlorian:2000pr}: ${\cal H}^{F(1)}$ is directly obtained from the process-dependent scattering amplitudes by using a process-independent relation.
 Exploiting the explicit results of ${\cal H}^{F(2)}$ for Higgs \cite{Catani:2007vq, Catani:2011kr} and vector boson \cite{Catani:2009sm} production, we have generalized the process-independent relation of Ref.~\cite{deFlorian:2000pr} to the calculation of the NNLO coefficient ${\cal H}^{F(2)}$ (this general result is presented in a forthcoming paper).
 Using this relation and the relevant scattering amplitudes \cite{Barger:1989yd, Bern:1994fz, Anastasiou:2002zn}, we have explicitly determined ${\cal H}^{F(2)}$ for diphoton production.